Pwersa ng Masang Pilipino: History

+Partido ng Masang Pilipino

+Formation

 Originally named the Partido ng Masang Pilipino, the Pwersa ng Masang Pilipino emanated from an organization which was an offshoot of the Economic Recovery Action Program (ERAP) organized by George S. Antonio in May 1990.
 The ERAP organization was formally launched on October 4, 1990 with 21 original members.

 The organization grew exponentially with the recruitment of members nationwide.
 It was then that the PMP was accredited as a political party with the objective of helping to uplift the lives of the Filipino people, especially the poor and the disadvantaged, through effective and efficient social and economic reforms.
 Its first campaign headquarters was located at the 4th floor of San Buena Building, EDSA corner Shaw Boulevard, Mandaluyong.
 On August 20, 1991, PMP was formally accredited as a national political party.

+1992: Erap's victory

-In 1992, PMP took its first major political step by fielding then-Senator Joseph Estrada as its vice-presidential candidate together with other local candidates.
-Estrada became the running mate of Eduardo "Danding" Cojuangco Jr., the standard-bearer of the Nationalist People's Coalition (NPC).
-Estrada overwhelmingly won the vice-presidency, defeating former Chief Justice Marcelo Fernan of the Laban ng Demokratikong Pilipino along with five other candidates.
+In 1992, PMP took its first major political step by fielding then-Senator Joseph Estrada as its presidential candidate.
+But, after being convinced by a religious sect to be Danding Cojuangco's runningmate, Estrada slide down as vice presidential candidate.
+Cojuangco is the founder and standard-bearer of the Nationalist People's Coalition (NPC), which Estrada also joined.
+Estrada overwhelmingly won the vice-presidency, defeating former Chief Justice Marcelo Fernan of the Laban ng Demokratikong Pilipino (LDP) along with five other candidates.